Bhargavi-ng/bikesharing/README.md

 ![Bike Utilization - Number of Rides](https://github.com/Bhargavi-ng/bikesharing/blob/main/Resources/Bike_UT_Number_of_Rides.PNG)

 ### Deliverable 3: Create a story using in Tableau
+#### Key findings:
+1. Subscribers User Type forms the majority (81%) of the customers.
+2. 65% of the customers are male.
+3. Saturdays have more rides over the weekends.
+4. During Weekdays, Mornings (Work start time) and evenings (work end time) have more rides than any other time of the day.
+5. Peak trip duration is 5 minutes.
+And for rides in the range of 2 to 13 minutes have atleast 80k users.
+6. 99% of the rides are less than 60 minutes.
+7. Manhattan has the most start and end locations.
+Manhattan has both companies as well as tourist destinations.
+So this data doesn't help us identify if residents or tourists are major users.
+8. There are only few bikes that get rented for longer duration when compared to the number of times the bike is rented.

 #### Link to Tableau
 [Link to Tableau Story](https://public.tableau.com/app/profile/bhargavi2379/viz/Bike_Sharing_Analysis_Proposal/BikeSharingBusinessProposal)